2023 Best Construction Management Bachelor's Degree Schools in the Great Lakes Region

 Construction Management majors at ONU take out an average of $23,923 in student loans while working on their Bachelor's Degree.

-With a ranking of #8, Indiana State University did quite well on this year’s best schools for construction management students working on their bachelor’s degree.
-Indiana State is a medium-sized public school located in the city of Terre Haute.
+Indiana State University did quite well in this year’s ranking of the best places for construction management students to get a bachelor’s degree.
+It came in at #8 on the list.
+Indiana State is a medium-sized public school located in the small city of Terre Haute.

 After completing their Bachelor's Degree, construction management graduates from Indiana State carry an average student debtload of $30,734.